 What are buy now, pay later apps?

 Many BNPL service providers have consumer-facing apps that customers can download and discover eligible products to buy as well as participating retailers to patronize.
 This additional discovery channel is an effective way for businesses to attract new customers.
-Most BNPL providers have shop directories or marketplaces within the app, offering an additional way for new customers to learn about your business.
+BNPL providers may also have shop directories or marketplaces within the app, offering an additional way for new customers to learn about your business.